Menu

 A) Membership is open to any person interested in the purposes of the Society upon payment of annual dues.

-B) Dues shall be recommended by the Executive Board of the Society and shall be established by a majority vote of the membership.
+B) Dues shall be recommended by the Executive Board of the Society and shall be established by a simple majority of member votes cast.

 IV.
 OFFICERS & EXECUTIVE BOARD

-B) The Executive Board shall consist of the officers, a publications chairperson, a membership chairperson, immediate past president, an electronic resources chairperson, a development chairperson, an Archives Month chairperson, an education committee chairperson, and two members at large.
+B) The Executive Board shall consist of the officers, a publications chairperson, a membership chairperson, ia nominations chairperson, an electronic resources chairperson, a development chairperson, an engagement chairperson, an education committee chairperson, and two members at large.

 C) The government of the Society, the management of its affairs and the regulation of its procedures, except as otherwise provided in this Constitution, shall be vested in the Executive Board.